 Taking a Chinese course in China is a huge commitment.
 Here we have some answers to questions you might face when beginning your journey!
 One of them is: what type of characters you have to choose to learn?
 Traditional vs Simplified Chinese characters?
-Let’s have a look the difference between them.
+Let’s have a look at the difference between them.

 First of all, simplified Chinese characters can usually be seen in Mainland China and Singapore.
 As for traditional ones, people commonly use them in Taiwan and Hong Kong.
 Therefore, whether you should choose to study in China simplified Chinese or traditional Chinese really depends on where you are going to stay.